Medistat-Tiberiusgh/.github/profile/README.md

     linkStyle 9 stroke:#fbbf24,stroke-width:2.5px
 ```

-> **\* Note on `docs`** — the Docusaurus site is shown here as a future container in the home stack.
-It is currently still hosted on the **Linnaeus University server** and has not yet been migrated.
-The deploy webhook for it is planned but not yet wired up.

 The whole stack runs on a single home server behind a **Cloudflare tunnel**. `cloudflared` opens an outbound connection to Cloudflare's edge, so the home network has no inbound ports forwarded — Cloudflare handles TLS and basic edge protection, and everything past the tunnel is plain HTTP.